Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 So if you’re one of the easily offended…

-…and you insist on political correctness, with these realistic no-nonsense mean badasses…, …then this isn't for you!
+…and you insist on political correctness, with these realistic no-nonsense mean badasses…, …then you'd better take your entertainment from somewhere else!

 And, like I said…